romanvm/django-tinymce4-lite/docs/test.rst

   $ python manage.py runserver

-Then open the project's start page in your browser: http://127.0.0.1:800.
+Then open the project's start page in your browser: http://127.0.0.1:8000.
 The browser will open a webpage with a TinyMCE 4 editor.

-.. note:: The commands described in this section are run from the **tinymce4-lite** sources root directory.
+.. note:: The commands described in this section need to be run from the **tinymce4-lite** sources root directory.

 The test project is very basic and does nothing else, except for displaying the TinyMCE 4 editor.